Towards Measuring and Modeling "Culture" in LLMs: A Survey: Method

-To compile a comprehensive list of papers that analyze the concept of ``culture'' within LLMs, our initial step involved an exhaustive search within the ACL Anthology\footnote{\url{https://aclanthology.org/}} database with the keywords ``culture'' and ``cultural''.
-We excluded research pertaining to speech recognition and multimodal systems, thereby narrowing down our survey to studies solely concerning text-based LLMs.
-We further searched on Google Scholar\footnote{\url{https://scholar.google.com/}} for papers on ``culture + LLM'' and added the relevant papers to this list from conferences such as NeuRIPS\footnote{\url{https://neurips.cc}} and the Web Conference.\footnote{\url{https://www2024.thewebconf.org/}} This initial search followed by a further manual filtering resulted in 39 papers published between 2020 and 2024.
+Our initial step is an exhaustive search within the ACL Anthology\footnote{\url{https://aclanthology.org/}} database and a manual search on Google Scholar\footnote{\url{https://scholar.google.com/}} for papers on culture and LLM, with the following keywords: ``culture'', ``cultural'',``culturally'', ``norms'', ``social'', ``values'', ``socio'', ``moral'', ``ethics''.
+We also searched for relevant papers from NeuRIPS\footnote{\url{https://neurips.cc}} and the Web Conference\footnote{\url{https://www2024.thewebconf.org/}}.
+This initial search followed by a manual filtering resulted in 90 papers published between 2020 and 2024.

-We read these papers and labeled them for (a) the definition of culture subscribed to in the paper, (b) the method used for probing the LLM for cultural awareness/bias, and (c) the languages and the cultures (thus defined) that were studied.
+These papers were then manually labeled for (a) the definition of culture subscribed to in the paper, (b) the method used for probing the LLM for cultural awareness/bias, and (c) the languages and the cultures (thus defined) that were studied.
 It became apparent during the annotation process that none of the papers attempted to explicitly define ``culture.''
-Therefore, instead of a definition, we decided to label the papers for (1) the {\em proxy} for culture used in a study and (2) the aspects of language-culture interaction that were studied.
-Using these labels, we then built taxonomies of the object of study and the method bottoms-up, which are described in this section, and also used to organize the survey findings in Sections \ref{sec:findings} and \ref{sec:findings-probing}.
+In the absense of definitions of culture, we labelled the papers according to (1) the \textit{types of data} used to represent cultural differences which can be considered as a \textbf{proxy} for culture (as explained in Sec 1.2), and (2) the aspects of linguistic-culture interaction~\cite{hershcovich-etal-2022-challenges} that were studied.
+Using these labels, we then built taxonomies bottom-up for the object and the method of study.